brooklynrail/brooklynrail-platform/content/events/2020/07/kambui-olujimi-with-yasi-alipour.md

       and SVA and is currently a resident at the Sharpe Walentas Studio program.
       For further information, please visit yasamanalipour.com.
 Yasi is also a contributor of the Rail.
+poets:
+  - person: rabih-ahmed
+    event_bio: Rabih Ahmed is a Ghanaian-American poet and educator from the Bronx who uses rhythms and histories of the African diaspora in her poetry to bridge lost narratives across the Atlantic.
+She created LOVE LIGHT & POETRY, which brings poetry workshops to marginalized communities.
 date: 2020-07-29 13:00:00 -0500
 end_date: 2020-07-29 14:00:00 -0500
 series: 96